 The three parameters used for IVF text indexes include the storage path, total text size, and scale.
 The storage path is the location of the IVF text index in the file system.
-A path must be specified in the configuration file before using an IVF text index.
+You must specify a path in the configuration file before using an IVF text index.
 For more information on the storage path for IVF text indexes, please refer to the JConfiguration Tool Reference.